exercism/clojure/exercises/concept/coordinate-transformation/.docs/introduction.md

 # Introduction

-**Closures** are a programming pattern in Clojure which allows variables from an outer [lexical scope][wiki-lexical-scope] to be used inside of a function.
+**Closures** are a programming pattern [in Clojure][clojure-guide-closures] which allows variables from an outer [lexical scope][wiki-lexical-scope] to be used inside of a function.
 Clojure supports closures transparently, and they are often used without knowing what they are.

 ```clojure
 ;; Top-level definitions are global-scope